macstrat/Iso-City-Tools-Releases/README.md

    - The **Releases** section contains the actual MILS application builds.
    - If you just want to use MILS, download from Releases.
    - No Python setup is required to run the released app.

 ---

-## Quick Start

-### I want to use MILS (normal users)
-- Go to **Releases**
-- Download the latest build for your platform
-- Run it

-### I want to create sprite packs (tool users)
-- Install Python dependencies
-- Watch the tutorial above
-- Run the sprite pipeline tool
-- Export packs for MILS

----